department-of-veterans-affairs/vagov-content/pages/records/reconstructing-military-records.md

 With the information we provide, the NPRC searches for documents that may help to reconstruct your records.
 They may also reach out to other government agencies.
 For example, they may try to reconstruct portions of your service treatment records by reviewing unit records, morning reports, and hospital admission records from the surgeon general's office.

-### How can the records I need to support my VA disability compensation claim?
+### How can I get the records I need to support my VA disability compensation claim?

 If you're filing a [VA disability compensation claim](/disability/how-to-file-claim/), follow the steps below to get the records you need.